Testing for patterns and structures in covariance and correlation matrices: Linear Covariance Structure Model

-All of the following concrete hypothesis matrices are symmetric and even projection matrices.
-In general, however, both are not requirements.
-In this section, except for the autoregressive structure, we will consider $\vzeta=\vnull$ in the null hypotheses $\mathcal H_0^{\vv}: \vC \vv = \vzeta$.
+All of the following concrete hypothesis matrices $\vC$ are symmetric and even projection matrices.
+In general, however, neither is required.
+In the following subsections, it is possible to use $\vzeta=\vnull_m$ in the null hypotheses $\mathcal H_0^{\vv}: \vC \vv = \vzeta$.
 As a consequence, a unique projection matrix exists for these testing problems.
-To reduce computation time (e.g., in Monte-Carlo simulations), we recommend adjusting these hypothesis matrices; see \cite{sattler2023hypothesis} for details.
+To reduce the computation time (e.g., in Monte-Carlo simulations), we recommend adjusting these hypothesis matrices; see \cite{sattler2023hypothesis} and \cite{sattler2025} for details.
+Also for $\vzeta\neq \vnull_m$ or equivalently $\vV_0\neq \vnull_{d\times d}$ such adjustments are useful, but a unique projection matrix might not exist.

+In such cases, one should be alert of the influence of the choice of the hypothesis matrices.